Losing the Battle

 Sarah smiled,” yes Mama.”
 As she walked upstairs to her room Sarah tried to find the positive in the situation.
 She did love a good ball.
 Sarah loved the dancing and the all around happiness of people at a party.

 Sarah tried to sleep, wondering what she would have to deal with at the dance.
-She knew her father, he would pawn the son off on her for Sarah to entertain the whole evening.
-Last thing she wanted was some scruffy cowboy following her around.
+She knew her father, he would pawn some rich fool on her for Sarah to entertain the whole evening.
+Last thing she wanted was some stuffy boy following her around.
 She didn't know the first thing to say to him.
 Sarah took a big breath, reminding herself not to overthink things.
-"Maybe he'll be nice and we'll enjoy the dance," Sarah said to herself
+"Maybe it’ll be nice and I’ll enjoy the dance," Sarah said to herself